-Bright Cluster Manager also packages the OFED software developed by Mellanox and QLogic (Intel True Scale).
+Bright Cluster Manager also packages the OFED software developed by Mellanox and Intel True Scale (formerly QLogic).
 The Bright Cluster Manager packages can be more recent than the distribution packages and in that case can provide support for more recent hardware and firmware, as well as more features.
-The Bright Cluster Manager OFED packages can be selected and installed during the initial cluster installation (figure 3.11), replacing the default distribution OFED stack.
-The stack can also be installed later on, after the cluster is set up.